 Should I keep Walking with Hip pain?

 Yes if the pain is not too severe then light exercise has shown to be beneficial for people with hip OA for reduced knee pain and physical function (Cochrane 2018).
-At Wellthy Clinic we big advocates for meaningful movement and Pilates exercises are a great for hip pain.
+At Wellthy Clinic we big advocates for meaningful movement and Pilates exercises are a superb for rehabilitation.
 The combination of stretching and strengthening exercises help increase blood flow to optimise inflammatory processes.
 In addition, increase functionality of joints, strengthens muscles and self empowers you to feel a little bit better.
 Exercises will be graded depending on the severity of your symptoms, regularly reviewed and changed to ensure progression.

 How Long Should Hip Pain Last?